jannis-baum/Vivify/CONTRIBUTING.md

 instead of your installed Vivify executable.
 This will (1) connect to the development server on port 3000 instead of running the installed server, and (2) use the `viv` executable in the repository.

+## Testing rendering

+You can files to test Vivify's rendering/parsing capabilities in the [`tests/`](tests/) directory.
+Please make sure to add to this in case you add anything new related to this.